Hong Kong Diploma of Secondary Education: Category C: Other Language Subjects

 These are language electives.
 They may be used to replace Chinese Language for university admissions for students whose first language is not Chinese, but it may not be used to replace English.
 It may also be chosen as an elective for native Chinese speaking students, in which case it will not serve as an alternative language for UG admission.
 In many cases, in lieu of a Category C subject, an IGCSE Chinese Language pass (or similar Chinese qualification) can also be accepted for admission to UG programmes for non-Chinese speaking students.

 Up to 2024, Category C subjects use the papers of CAIE GCE AS-level language subjects.
 These are provided and marked by Cambridge Assessment International Education.
 Starting from 2025, Official language examinations taken within 2 years before the HKDSE examination could be reported in the certificate.
 N3 or above is required for Japanese.
 Grade 3 or above is required for Korean.
 A2 or above is required for the remaining language subjects.

 Tertiary Institutions are not obliged to recognise results of Category B or C subjects, while Category C subjects are generally accepted due to them being also an AS-Level subject, Category B subjects, especially for the more prestigious institutions, are usually only considered for reference in cases where two potential students are equal in other aspects.

 School-based assessment

-School-based Assessments (SBA) are conducted for the majority of subjects for school candidates, which notably includes three of the four core subjects, Chinese Language, English Language and Liberal Studies, with the exception of Mathematics, it reduces reliance on a one-off public examination as students' projects and assignments throughout senior secondary years are graded by their teachers and counted toward the HKDSE results on fixed weightings, after the grades being adjusted by HKEAA.
+School-based Assessments (SBA) are conducted for the majority of subjects for school candidates, which notably includes three of the four core subjects, Chinese Language, English Language and Liberal Studies, with the exception of Mathematics.
+It reduces reliance on a one-off public examination as students' projects and assignments throughout senior secondary years are graded by their teachers.
+After HKEAA adjusts the grades, they are counted toward the HKDSE results on fixed weightings.